AsTheSeaRises/kafka_python/README.md

 ## Step 8)
 ### Configure the container image, script and environment variable for your MSK cluster
 ![8](https://github.com/AsTheSeaRises/kafka_python/blob/master/images/6.png  "Step 8")

-Allocate 1Gb of memory and 0.5 CPU - then select 'Add Container'
+* Allocate 1Gb of memory and 0.5 CPU - then select 'Add Container'

 ## Step 9)
 ### Next we will configure the container details
 ![9](https://github.com/AsTheSeaRises/kafka_python/blob/master/images/7.png  "Step 9")

-Note: the image container path being pointed to on DockerHub.
+* Note: the image container path being pointed to on DockerHub.
 This could also be hosted on ECR or other container registries.

 ## Step 10)
 ### Set Environment Variable
 ![10](https://github.com/AsTheSeaRises/kafka_python/blob/master/images/8.png  "Step 10")

+### Environment Variable
-We set the environement vartiable for the container we will be lauching with AWS Fargate.
+We set the environment variable for the container we will be lauching with AWS Fargate.
 The reason for this is to customise the
-'bootstrap' variable to point to required endpoint name for your MSK cluster.
+'bootstrap' variable to point to relevant endpoint name for your MSK cluster.
 Enter the first boostrap server endpoint name here, which can be found on the AWS console.

 ### Bootstrap format